LedgerHQ/ledgerjs/CONTRIBUTING.md

 * TypeScript is used to typecheck the library.
 Check with `yarn build`.

 > NB. for the 3 points above, the best is to have integration of Prettier,
 > ESlint, Flowtype in your text editor (there are plugin for most editors).
-The
-> easiest might be to use Atom with Nuclide plugin.